Luzefiru/express-local-library/README.md

 # express-local-library
-A Node web server that serves data with a MongoDB database &amp; routed with Express.js.
+A Node.js web server that serves data with a MongoDB database &amp; routed with Express.js.